Degree RequirementADN/ASN or BSN (preferred)

 • Hold a master's degree or higher

-Have a minimum of 2,000 hours of APRN experience within the previous three years in the orthopaedic or musculoskeletal specialty, or who are enrolled in an orthopaedic fellowship or residency program through an accredited university.
+Have a minimum of 2,000 hours of APRN experience within the previous three years in the orthopedic or musculoskeletal specialty, or who are enrolled in an orthopedic fellowship or residency program through an accredited university.

-The average salary of an orthopaedic nurse is $76,282.
+The average salary of an orthopedic nurse is $86,070.
 Many things can affect salary, however, including experience, location, certifications, and education.
-The setting an orthopaedic nurse practices in can also cause wage fluctuations, as orthopaedic nurses can work in a variety of medical settings.
+The setting an orthopedic nurse practices in can also cause wage fluctuations, as orthopedic nurses can work in a variety of medical settings.
+Here is a table that demonstrates the full range of salaries you can expect as an orthopedic nurse:

-Due to the aging population, the demand for orthopaedic nurses continues to rise, making the job outlook very promising.
-Employers in many settings are in need of skilled orthopaedic nurses, so RNs in this particular specialty tend to be attractive hires.
+Due to the aging population, the demand for orthopedic nurses continues to rise, making the job outlook very promising.
+Employers in many settings are in need of skilled orthopedic nurses, so RNs in this particular specialty tend to be attractive hires.

 Helpful Organizations, Societies, and Agencies